The Power Moves is the most thorough and evidence-based e-learning platform on people, social dynamics, power, and life strategies.

 - Ben Shapiro (debate techniques)

-I read and research a lot, both for personal development, and for writing great articles.
+I read and research a lot, both for personal development, and for writing great articles for the readers here.

 As you might have noticed, I’m not one of those reviewers who sees the positives in everything he reads.

-I believe that poor information is not just poor information, but it’s actively harmful.
-Not only it wastes the most limited resource we possess, but it also makes worst human beings.
+I believe that poor information is not “just” poor information, but it’s actively harmful.
+Not only it wastes the most limited resource we possess, but it also makes us worst human beings.

-I believe it’s a moral duty and a moral obligation for every author to fact-check their content with as much evidence, science, and rationality as they can muster.
+I believe it’s a moral duty and a moral obligation for every author to fact-check their content with as much evidence, science, and logic as they can muster.